Tram 28

 Tram #28

-The Tram 28 takes about 40-50 minutes to negotiate the whole nine kilometres (6 miles) route and experiences tight turns, narrow streets and steep gradients along the way.
+The Tram 28 takes about 40-50 minutes to negotiate the whole nine kilometres (6 mi) route and experiences tight turns, narrow streets and steep gradients along the way.
 Each tram can seat about 30 people.
 It's advised to start your trip early if you want a window seat.
 Although there's only a 15-minute interval between trams, they fill up quickly.
 If you're starting your trip at the Martim Moniz Square, try to get a seat on the left side as this will offer you better views, and of cause conversely if travelling in the opposite direction.
 A One-Day-Ticket can be purchased from kiosks located throughout the city or the metro stations.
 There are also Hop-On Hop-Off options, for use not only on the trams but also on buses and the metro.

 Lisbon Card